 - EXTRAORDINARY ORDINARY BIRDS by Resa Blatman, a series of painted portraits of local birds turned into postcards with complementary text by Ellen Reed introducing the public to birdwatching and stewardship in Arlington's parks and back yards.

-PATHWAYS provided the vision and practical basis for Bikeway Haiku, a celebration of the 25th Anniversary of the Minuteman; 100 haiku poems by people of all ages and walks of life were stenciled on the pavement of the Bikeway in Arlington, Lexington and Bedford.
+PATHWAYS provided the vision and practical experience for Bikeway Haiku, a celebration of the 25th Anniversary of the Minuteman; 100 haiku poems by people of all ages and walks of life were stenciled on the pavement of the Bikeway in Arlington, Lexington and Bedford.

 PATHWAYS is made possible by a collaboration with the Arlington Bicycle Committee; the Bicycle Commitees of Lexington and Bedford joined in to plan and implement Bikeway Haiku.